shaltut/cbsi_inv_sys/readme.txt

 	--- Animations (easy to do in Jquery.
 I already added a few, and have been looking for more cool implementations)
 	--- search.php should show id, prod_name, view button, availability (glyph).
 	--- LETS START DEBUGGING. (see "shit to test").
+	--- Sorting by IDs doesnt work on any page, and sorting doesnt work at all on the table in check.php (return equipment)

 	SHIT TO TEST:
 	--- 10+, 25+, 50+, and 100+ users.
 Add dummy test user accounts 10 at a time and test how the tables/database reacts to the influx of data.